 The personal injury attorneys of Graves McLain law firm volunteer their time to various community and charitable organizations like “Lawyers Against Hunger” and “Tulsa Lawyers for Children”.
-TLC handles deprived children cases at the juvenile bureau where the Public Defender’s office has a conflict.
+TLC handles deprived children's cases at the juvenile bureau where the Public Defender’s office has a conflict.
 They represent minors who are adjudicated, deprived, and are in the custody of the Department of Human Services.

 - University of Tulsa College of Law, J.D., 2001